artisticsynapse/Complex-Network-Analysis-of-Quasi-Periodic-Structures-and-Penrose-Tilings/README.md

 Hello, This is an independent-JHU affiliated project on complex network analysis.
-We would be progressively working on the project; involves data accumulation, methods, analysis, and our approach towards the application of the this analysis.
+We would be progressively working on the project; involves data accumulation, methods, analysis, and our approach towards the application of this analysis.

 Please drop in a message if you'd like to use the data, or have any specific doubts regarding the same.
 Collaborations are highly appreciated.
 Thank you.